Methods for connecting multiple FE meshes in an FE model

 A Tie Constraint is a rigid connection that ties two nodes together.
 Tie constraints make the displacement of the selected nodes equivalent, effectively removing one degree of freedom from the system.

 Choose the Independent nodes and the Dependent nodes using a Boundary Selection block.
 The Independent boundary looks for the Dependent boundary within a specified tolerance.
-If the tolerance is too low to find the boundary, an error will occur.
+An error will occur if the tolerance is too low to find the boundary.
 This error can be fixed by increasing the tolerance or editing the boundary.
 The Rotation checkbox toggles the option to tie rotational degrees of freedom.

 tie_constraint.gif